VasylKor/data-engineering-and-raspberries/SFTP_Bash_MariaDb/readme.md

 3) OLAP machine runs Python scripts performing:
     - basic data manipulation with **pandas** to prepare for import in DB
     - generation of processed CSV
-    - connection to MariaDB and instruction sendigo to load data and execute relevant Stored Procedures
+    - connection to MariaDB and instruction to load data and execute relevant Stored Procedures
-4) In Mariadb, data is loaded in staging table and UPSERTed in presentation table
+4) In Mariadb, data is loaded in staging table and UPSERTed in presentation table by SPs.

 ## Contents